jananpatel2002/password-manager/README.md

 # password-manager
- Manages passwords, saves them to a file called data.txt and copies the information over to a clipboard
+ Manages passwords, saves them to a file called data.json and copies the information over to a clipboard.